Reneé Austin: Life and career

 She performed at both Memphis in May, as well at festivals and venues coast to coast in the US, Canada, and the Virgin Islands.
 Austin then appeared in the PBS television production, Blues Divas, in 2005, in a line-up that included one of her influences Mavis Staples, plus Ann Peebles, Denise LaSalle, Odetta, and Irma Thomas.
 In addition, by then Austin had performed on various festival and concert bills alongside Keb' Mo', Jonny Lang, Blues Traveler and Big Head Todd and the Monsters.
-Los Lobos brought her up to sing their hit - "La Bamba".
+Los Lobos brought her up to sing their hit – "La Bamba".

 In August 2005, her third album, Right About Love, was issued by Blind Pig.
 All chances of further promotion and development were put on hold by her upcoming surgical operation in September that year.
 Although initially deemed a success, the procedure ultimately left her with a paralyzed left vocal nerve, which initially meant that she was unable to perform again.

 In 2015, Austin stated, "I never thought I would sing again.
 I had no hope.
 I had resigned myself to the fact that it was over.
 But I've been blessed with a miracle.
 Now I have a chance to do the thing I love to do most and that is write and perform my music."

 In June 2016, doors opened for Austin in acting.
 In 2017, she filmed two ABC 20/20: In an Instant episodes, a short film and was picked up for representation by NUTS ltd (Non Union Talent Agency).

 Austin released Songbirds & Angels in May 2018, with 13 Austin-penned originals.
 She was the executive producer along with David Grissom, who also played guitar on four songs recorded in Austin, Texas; plus piano/B3 from Joel Guzman, bass from Yoggie Musgrove and Brannen Temple (drums).
 The other nine songs were recorded in Minneapolis, Minnesota, with producers Douglas A. Smith on piano/B3 and Christopher Furst as engineer and guitar, with Brian Kendrick (drums), Yohannes Tona (bass), Kevin Anderson (guitar) and Mark Arneson (saxophone).
-She has begun booking shows all over the US and beyond.